abrahamcarvalhoo/web-starter/README.md

 ## Overview

-**Web Starter Kit** is a front-end template that helps you build fast based on Gulp, Node, NPM, Bower, BrowserSync, Sass, and Pug.
+**Web Starter Kit** is a front-end template that helps you build fast based on Gulp, NodeJS, NPM, Bower, BrowserSync, Sass, and Pug.

 ## Setup

->:exclamation: Before you can install dependencies, you will need to install [Node](https://nodejs.org/), [NPM](https://www.npmjs.com/).
+>:exclamation: Before you can install dependencies, you will need to install [NodeJS](https://nodejs.org/), [NPM](https://www.npmjs.com/).

 ```bash
 # Install global dependencies